-ABILHAND: Measuring Manual Ability in Daily Activities
+ABILHAND: Measuring Manual Ability in Daily Life

 ABILHAND